 - Nursing home care

 - Hospice care

-Medicare Part B covers services such as your doctor visits and outpatient services.
+Medicare Part B insurance covers a range of outpatient medical services.

 - Doctor visits